BogdanCln/2048-monte-carlo/README.md

 - Get the current game state(4x4 array of values that are powers of 2)
 -
     ```
-    IF game is not over(eg.: these is a null value in the array)
+    IF game is not over(eg.: there is a null value in the array)
       THEN GO TO 2
     ELSE STOP EXECUTION